dcowden/cadquery/README.rst

 If you are familiar with jQuery, you will probably recognize several jQuery features that CadQuery uses:

-* A fluent api to create clean, easy to read code
+* A fluent API to create clean, easy to read code
 * Language features that make selection and iteration incredibly easy
 * Ability to use the library along side other python libraries
 * Clear and complete documentation, with plenty of samples.